openbracketformat/openbracketformat/README.md

 If you think there is a field that the current OBF specification is missing, you can suggest adding it to the specification by creating a GitHub issue in this repository (or by contacting the creators directly).

-PS: The specification only allows for adding new fields to the `other` subobject, not directly to any other object (e.g., it would be incorrect to add the `pot_bonus` field above directly to the `event` object).
+PS: The specification only allows for adding new fields to the `other` subobject, not directly to any other object (e.g., it would be incorrect to add the `potBonus` field above directly to the `event` object).
 This is mostly to help us keep things forwards- and backwards-compatible as we add new fields to the current spec.

 #### How can I check whether I've correctly formatted a tournament in Open Bracket Format?